Stunning finale in Championship play-off race

 Sunderland hold nerve as Millwall crumble

-The second halves brought unexpected drama, as Blackburn - who had gone eight games without a win - mounted a comeback for the ages, and Sunderland suddenly stirred into action at Deepdale.
+The second halves brought unexpected drama as Blackburn - winless in eight games - mounted a comeback for the ages, and Sunderland suddenly stirred into action at Deepdale.

 "A goal was always going to change the feeling in the stadium and among the players," Millwall manager Gary Rowett told BBC Radio London.